dfreymann/Simple_Rigol_Grab/README.md

 Persistent menu bar GUI to handle grabbing Rigol screen images at will

+Compiles to an OS X app using 'python3 setup.py py2app'.
+So this is done for now, pending additional improvements/ideas.

-Currently runs from the command line 'python3 SimpleRigolGrab' but the goal is to convert this to an app.
+Also runs from the command line 'python3 SimpleRigolGrab'.

 ## Configuration